This article was submitted by Darwin Coast . Do you want to share knowledge with the other followers of MenosFios? Follow the steps.

 - It is essential to enter a new submarine cable in Angola and to end it in Cacuaco / Angola Telecom (examples: ACE, SIMBA and or EQUIAN);

 - The answer to point (2): At this time Sangano is well-served in terms of mooring submarine systems.
 Problem is the land routes from Luanda to Sangano that despite being redundant fibers the path is the same.

-Assuming there is a serious problem with the Kwanza bar - it will be impossible to get to WACS & SACS.
+Imagining that there is a serious problem in the Kwanza bar - it will be impossible to reach WACS & SACS.

 - Sequence of point (2): So if one of the above cables is tied in Cacuaco we would have full redundancy in subsea systems taking into account the “lifetime” of the SAT-3 compared to the remaining years to reach the obsolete level.

 - The lifespan of an underwater system ranges from 20 to 25 years;